LAX - MEL

 • Which airlines offer Wi-Fi service onboard planes from Los Angeles to Melbourne?

-American Airlines, Qantas Airways, and Alaska Airlines offer inflight Wi-Fi service on the Los Angeles to Melbourne flight route.
+Qantas Airways, American Airlines, and Alaska Airlines offer inflight Wi-Fi service on the Los Angeles to Melbourne flight route.

 • Which aircraft models fly most regularly from Los Angeles to Melbourne?